subbareddymeruva/my-website/README.md

 # My-Website
-This is a really awesome website update on locally now editing on update-readme branch
+This is a really awesome website updates made on master on github before rebase